Ramin Golestanian: Early life and education

 He was born on 26 February 1971 in Paris, France.
 He grew up in Tehran and graduated from Alborz High School in 1989.
 In the same year, he won a bronze medal at the 20th International Physics Olympiad (IPhO) in Poland.
 This was the first time Iran took part in this international competition.
 He obtained his B.Sc. from Sharif University of Technology (1993), and his M.Sc.
 (1995) and Ph.D.
 (1998) from the Institute for Advanced Studies in Basic Sciences (IASBS).
-He has been a visiting scholar at MIT, Postdoctoral Fellow at the Kavli Institute for Theoretical Physics at UCSB, Joliot Chair and CNRS visiting professor at ESPCI, and visiting professor at College de France.
-Before joining Oxford, he held academic positions at IASBS and the University of Sheffield.
+His PhD research work was on fluctuation-induced phenomena and Casimir effect, under (remote) supervision of Mehran Kardar.